Triplex Plunger Pump Nozzle Size Calculation for High Pressure Jetting

 Multi-Nozzle Tools and Flow Division

 For example, if a tool has four equal nozzles, each nozzle should normally be sized for one quarter of the total flow at the required pressure, after allowing for tool design.
-If one nozzle is blocked, the remaining nozzles receive more resistance and system pressure can rise.
+If one nozzle is blocked, system pressure can rise because flow area has reduced.
 If one nozzle is worn larger, pressure may drop and the tool may lose balance.
-This can create vibration, uneven cleaning, and additional mechanical stress on the lance or rotating head.

 Common Mistakes in Nozzle Size Selection